Skip to main content

 If you weren’t in this field, what would you be doing today?

-I love what I do and truly enjoy my career, but if I weren’t in this field, I believe I would be a diplomat or I’d be leading a nonprofit organization dedicated to serving children in need.
+I love what I do and truly enjoy my career, but if I weren’t in this field, I believe I would be a diplomat, or I’d be leading a nonprofit organization dedicated to serving children in need.
 I am deeply passionate about children’s well-being and making a positive impact on their lives.

 What is the one thing you think the industry should do to improve itself, and what advice would you give the next generation of IR professionals?